 Since 2009 and its foundation by Pr A Maggioni, SERGS has worked on the development of the knowledge in robotic surgery in Europe, with the emerging of strong international collaboration in different surgical fields like oncology and endometriosis.

 Our society is young and we must continue to develop these collaborations particularly with national societies which are interested in robotic surgery but also interested in minimal invasive surgery.

-Beside the importantce to communicate, the role of SERGS is also to educate: a fellowship program of 1 year was developed in 2014 and is ongoing currently with 4 fellows involved (see more information here).
+Beside the importantce to communicate, the role of SERGS is also to educate: a fellowship program of 1 year was developed in 2014.

 The next step is to evaluate the new technology.
 For this reason, SERGS, in collaboration with CRG and BIARGS, has developed a web-based database which is an anonymous platform.
 The main goal of this project called EuRoD (European Robotic Database), is to collect information through a web platform from all Europe concerning robotics procedures, including 4 topics: Myomectomy, Sacrocolpopexy, Deep Infiltrating Endometriosis and Oncological Indications.